-Strand Ephemera 2019 is set to be one of the most exciting and action-packed events in Townsville.
+Strand Ephemera 2019 was again one of the most exciting and action-packed events in Townsville.

-The program features a range of experiences with drop in workshop, performances and an exciting array of fringe events that are sure to engage and delight festival-goers young and old.
+The program featured a range of experiences with drop in workshop, performances and an exciting array of fringe events that engaged and delighted festival-goers young and old.

 - Workshops – Play and create in the Octopus’s Garden!
 Join us for free drop-in workshops opened daily from Sunday 28 July.
 Suitable for all ages.

 - Treasure Hunt – Fibres and Fabrics have created ten artworks specifically for display in this year’s Strand Ephemera festival.
 The artworks are positioned in trees along The Strand, but you won’t find their locations marked on any map!
 Instead, visitors young and young at heart are encouraged to pick up a copy of the free Treasure Hunt clues from one of the three visitor Info Desks.
 Happy hunting!

 - Interactives – self-paced interactives will be scattered along The Strand and available to the public from 9am- 5pm daily

 - Self-Guided Tours – Stop by one of the three info desks to pick up a Strand Ephemera 2019 map to guide you as you walk along The Strand.
 Pick up a catalogue for more information about each artwork on display.
 For family fun, ask at an info desk for a free copy of the treasure hunt or activity booklet.
 Visit our Map page.

 - Artists’ Walking Tour – Join Strand Ephemera 2019 artists and our Curatorial Assistant Lucy Belle Tesoriero, for insight into this year’s sculptural creations.
 Meet us at the Rockpool or join us as we travel along the Strand!
 One day only.